Primula austrofrigida

 This plant grows on rocky slopes on river banks and other seasonally moist, rocky areas.
 It may grow with various mosses that form a substrate that it can root in.
-Associated plants include Alnus rubra, Filipendula occidentalis, Rubus parviflorus, Rubus spectabilis, Saxifraga occidentalis, Saxifraga nuttallii, Saxifraga mertensiana, and Mimulus guttatus, though it often grows on slopes with few other plants around.
+Associated plants include Alnus rubra, Filipendula occidentalis, Rubus parviflorus, Rubus spectabilis, Saxifraga occidentalis, Cascadia nuttallii, Saxifraga mertensiana, and Mimulus guttatus, though it often grows on slopes with few other plants around.
 At higher elevations the plant occupies grassy turf.
 The soil is thin.
 The plant has also been found growing in substrates of decomposing wood.
 Associated species at higher elevations include Abies amabilis, Tsuga heterophylla, Cladothamnus sp., and Synthyris schizantha.

 This plant is known to occur at only about eight locations.
 Populations are small and scattered.
 Threats include increased flooding caused by grazing and logging upstream.
 The status of the rivers next to populations affects population size; the plant numbers may decrease during flood conditions and then increase the following year.